 Overall, tourism (including shore tourism) contributes around $47 billion to NJ’s economy (pre-pandemic levels) – not as much as Florida or Nevada, but significant locally.

-New Jersey’s high ranking in GDP is tied also to its high incomes and productivity.
+New Jersey’s high ranking in GDP is also tied to its high incomes and productivity.
 It regularly ranks near the top in median household income.
 The state’s economy grew modestly around 1-2% in recent years.

 One trend has been the expansion of the biotech and pharma corridor along the I-95 and I-287 areas, especially as some companies consolidate operations in NJ (for example, Eisai and Cambria announced moves to NJ).
 The state actively promotes key sectors: “New Jersey’s diverse economy includes major pharmaceuticals, life sciences, financial services, advanced manufacturing, information technology, and logistics”.